peter88213/nvhelp-en/source/writing.rst

    Technically, it always splits sections when creating new chapters or sections from the manuscript.

-   You also cannot move chapters within LibreOffice *Writer*.
+   You also cannot move chapters within *Writer*.
 If you want to rearrange chapters or sections, do it with *novelibre*.

-The following example shows how to add a chapter with LibreOffice *Writer*:
+The following example shows how to add a chapter with *Writer*:

 .. figure:: _images/writing07.png
    :alt: LibreOffice Writer screenshot